DavidTPate/pendragon/README.md

 given here as needed.

 If a character wishes to sneak up on someone, he makes a DEX roll.
 Any character who might reasonably have a chance to observe the character makes an opposed Awareness roll.
-(See “Opposed Rolls” in Chapter 5.)
+(See "Opposed Rolls" in Chapter 5.)
 If both sneaker and observer fail their rolls, the Gamemaster should decide what happens based on the circumstances.

 Unlike most DEX rolls, a critical success on a sneak roll has a distinct effect: It always succeeds unless the opponent